Returning to my roots with the keepers of the stories at my side…

 Dad had set the Christmas decor bar high on this one…

-I’m not sure how long it was before he came clean on exactly where the tree had come from and am betting that the following Christmas, it was back to the scrappy juniper Christmas trees.
-All of our Christmas trees in those early Colorado days were decorated with pine cones that Mom had spray painted gold.
+I don’t know how long it was before he came clean on exactly where the tree had come from, and I am betting that the following Christmas, it was back to the scrappy juniper Christmas trees.
+All of our Christmas trees in those early Colorado days were decorated with pine cones that Mom had spray-painted gold.
 It was only in later years that I understood the significance of Mom insisting on adding what we thought at the time were “the tacky gold spray-painted pine cones” to our then more lavishly decorated trees.
 It was a nudge to the memory of where they began as a family, and although times were very tough, they were also very good.

-I love hearing their humble roots stories – two kids with two babies eeking out a living in the mountains of Evergreen, Colorado.
+I love hearing their humble roots stories—two kids with two babies eking out a living in the mountains of Evergreen, Colorado.
 Funds were so tight that when a job offer in northern Missouri came in for far more money and an unlimited high school band budget, Dad had to say yes.
-He has told me several times that when they drove out of town for the last time on their way to Missouri, he had hoped for a rainy, cloudy day or at least weather that was over cast enough so that he wouldn’t have to see the mountains in his rearview mirror.
+He has told me several times that when they drove out of town for the last time on their way to Missouri, he had hoped for a rainy, cloudy day or at least weather that was overcast enough so that he wouldn’t have to see the mountains in his rearview mirror.
 It was sunny that day.
 To this day, I think both Mom and Dad would agree that it felt like the mountains were waving goodbye to them as they left them in the rear view mirror.

 Mom and Dad… who still have a bit of that Colorado spirit in them….

-Upon stepping into the front room and at first glance into the porch, I looked at my daughter, Emery, and it’s possible we both said it at the same time…
+Upon stepping into the front room and taking in the porch at first glance, I looked at my daughter, Emery, and it’s possible we both said it at the same time…

-I have to add here that I wasn’t actively looking for a house at the time, as the house I was currently in was fine, but this house was in a charming, treed neighborhood with a strong sense of history and appreciation for local merchants.
-It was a neighborhood I had wanted to live in before I got married (in 1985), but hopes were set aside when it didn’t have the appeal to my then husband that it did for me.
+I wasn’t actively looking for a house at the time, as the house I was currently in was fine, but this house was in a charming, treed neighborhood with a strong sense of history and appreciation for local merchants.
+It was a neighborhood I had wanted to live in before I got married (in 1985), but my hopes were set aside when it didn’t have the same appeal to my then-husband that it did to me.

-How ironic that when I walked up the stairs of the condo in Frisco and saw it for the first time, Brooke said the same words to me, “You LIVE here!” yet I don’t recall making the connection… or maybe I did but didn’t dwell on it as I had already fast forwarded myself right out onto the deck and what I’d look like living there while I looked out at my view of Mt.
-Royal.
-Both my daughter and my daughter in law seem to have an uncanny knack of of seeing me live in places that aren’t mine yet.
+How ironic that when I walked up the stairs of the condo in Frisco and saw it for the first time, my daughter-in-law, Brooke, said the exact words to me, “You LIVE here!” yet I don’t recall making that connection at the time or maybe I did but didn’t dwell on it as I had already fast forwarded myself right out onto the deck and what it would be like to live there.
+Both my daughter and my daughter-in-law seem to have an uncanny knack for sensing me living in places that aren’t yet mine.

 After Emery and I had both declared our intentions for the house, I told my real estate agent, Nina, that I wanted to buy it.
-I’ve got to add that Nina and I have been friends for decades (over 4 to be accurate… geez we sound old…) and she knows me and knows that my default position leans more towards impulsive than methodical.
-Obviously she thought looking at the rest of the house would be a wise idea before we started writing up a contract, which we did, both of us knowing full well that I would be buying the house for the porch and even if it had dirt floors and plywood walls, I was going to make it work for the sake of the beautiful porch (the treed lot that the porch looked out onto was also a big plus for me).
-After a relatively quick walk through, I told her once again that I wanted it and was ready to write up an offer.
+Nina and I have been friends for decades, and she knows me and knows that my default position leans more towards impulsive than methodical.
+She thought looking at the rest of the house would be a wise idea before we started writing up a contract, which we did, both of us knowing full well that I would be buying the house for the screened-in porch, regardless of what the rest of the house looked like.
+After a quick walk through, and pleased that the rest of the house was on par with the porch, I told her again that I was ready to write up an offer.

 “But it’s the first house you’ve looked at…you can’t just buy the first house you look at!”

 And so she did.
-There was a house nearby for sale and as lovely as the garden was walking up to the front door, I knew it wasn’t going to be the right house, regardless.
-After a quick walk through the main level (I didn’t even bother to go upstairs), I told her Nina that I had seen enough and was ready to make and offer.
+There was a house nearby for sale, and as lovely as the garden was, as I walked up to the front door, I knew it wouldn’t be the right house, regardless.
+After a quick walk through the main level, I told Nina that I had seen enough and was ready to make an offer on the porch house

-I had an extended trip to Peru coming up in a matter of weeks and fortunately Nina was able to convince the sellers to delay the closing until my return, a few months later.
-The whole process from contract negotiations to the inspection went off without a hitch.
-I truly believe, and experience has confirmed this for me, that when something IS meant to be things fall into place neatly and timely.
+I had an extended trip to Peru coming up in a matter of weeks, and fortunately, Nina was able to convince the sellers to delay the closing until my return, a few months later.
+The entire process, from contract negotiations to inspection, went off without a hitch.
+I genuinely believe, and experience has confirmed this for me, that when something is meant to be, things fall into place neatly and in a timely manner.
 It’s when you’re met with obstacle after obstacle that I think the decision should be questioned.
-Besides, I was meant to live in that house and sit on that porch.
+I was meant to live in that house and sit on that porch.

-About a month later, and from an internet cafe in Villa el Salvador, Peru, I sold the house I was currently living in (when I impulsively bought the screened in porch house).
-So, while sitting at a computer in a dimly lit, hot, small room with a handful of teen-aged boys enjoying computer games, I muddled my way through the process of signing a contract, then faxing it and waiting for confirmation of receipt, with a very limited Spanish business vocabulary and a growing line of impatient school boys waiting their turn for the computer I was using.
-Short of earning my pilot’s license, graduating from college (finally) and birthing my three amazing children , I do believe that this was one of my prouder accomplishments, especially given that short of email and some photo and music storage, I really wasn’t all that computer savvy.
+About a month later, from an internet cafe in Villa el Salvador, Peru, I sold the house I was currently living in.
+While sitting at a computer in a dimly lit, hot, small room with a handful of teenaged boys enjoying computer games, I muddled my way through the process of signing a contract, then faxed it and waited for confirmation of receipt, with a minimal Spanish business vocabulary and a growing line of impatient school boys waiting their turn for the computer I was using.
+It was one of my prouder accomplishments, especially given that short of email and some photo and music storage, I really wasn’t very computer savvy.

-By the way, the house I sold to buy the screened in porch house, was the first and only house I looked at shortly after filing for divorce.
-Maybe it was beginners luck that continued, but I knew right off that it was the right house for me.
-My real estate agent at the time did the same thing that Nina had done and showed me several similar houses, after my proclimation of wanting to buy the first one I saw because “you simply can’t but the first one!”
-I ended up returning to the original house, as I knew I would, made an offer and was signing contracts by the end of the day.
-I’m just now realizing that there’s a pattern here and now understand why my sister wouldn’t let me go house hunting in the Adirondacks with her husband, John, “just to look…”
+The house I sold to buy the screened-in porch house was the first and only house I looked at shortly after filing for divorce.
+Maybe it was beginner’s luck that continued, but I knew right off that it was the right house for me.
+My real estate agent at the time did the same thing that Nina had done and showed me several similar houses, after my proclamation of wanting to buy the first one I saw because “you can’t buy the first one!”
+I ended up returning to the original house, as I knew I would, made an offer, and was signing contracts by the end of the day.
+There’s a pattern here, and now I understand why my sister wouldn’t let me go house hunting in the Adirondacks with her husband, John, “just to look…”

-But when it’s right it’s right and you know it in your heart of hearts and your gut of guts.
-Seriously, I’ve given more thought to a pair of jeans while sitting in the dressing room at the GAP, a situation that rarely seems right or has me saying “you LIVE in these jeans!”
+When it’s right, it’s right, and you know it in your heart and gut.
+Seriously, I’ve given more thought to a pair of jeans while sitting in the dressing room at the GAP, a situation that rarely gets it right the first time or has me saying, “You live in those jeans!”

-And in the time it took me to type this, I would still be deciding on the jeans.
-I’ve bought houses in a shorter amount of time…
+In the time it took me to type this, I would still be deciding on the jeans.
+I’ve bought houses in a shorter amount of time.

 The porch that I bought and was lucky that a house was attached to it…